-You will be taken to the Post Anesthesia Care Unit (PACU), where your nurse will monitor your temperature, heart rate, breathing, and blood pressure.
-You will stay in the PACU until you are fully awake.
+When you wake up after your procedure , you will be in the Post Anesthesia Care Unit (PACU).
+A nurse will be monitoring your body temperature, pulse, blood pressure, and oxygen levels.
+You will stay in the PACU until you’re fully awake.

 When you wake up you may:

 - Feel drowsy or confused.
-You’ll stay in the recovery room until this passes
+You’ll stay in the recovery room until you feel better.

 - Your back may feel sore for a few days in the area where the needle was placed.

-- You may have watery, loose bowel movements (diarrhea) for 3 to 5 days.
+- You may have diarrhea (loose or watery bowel movements) for 3 to 5 days.

-- Do not drive or use heavy machinery for 24 hours after your procedure
+- Don’t drive or use heavy machinery for 24 hours after your procedure.

-- Do not drink alcohol for 24 hours after your procedure.
+- Don’t drink alcohol for 24 hours after your procedure.

-- You can take the Band-Aid® off the night of or the morning after the block.
+- You can take the Band-Aid® off the night of or the morning after your procedure.

 - You can shower the day after your procedure.

 - You may have more pain for 24 hours after the procedure.
-You may have to take extra doses of your medication for breakthrough pain for a day or two.
-If the pain continues for more than 48 hours, call your doctor.
+You may have to take extra doses of your medication for 1 to 2 days.
+If the pain continues for over 48 hours, call your doctor.

-Results with the celiac plexus block vary.
+The celiac plexus block works differently for everyone.
 The block can last several weeks to several months.
 When it wears off, your doctor will discuss other options with you.Back to top

 Call Your Doctor or Nurse if: